pgattu/TeslaIntegration/README.md

 ```

 Your installation is complete.
-You need to configure parameters before using the program.
+You need to configure parameters before using the software.

 ## Configure Parameters
 Edit the file `check_tesla_range.sh` using your preferred text editor to setup the following parameters.